 Use Long Shutter Speeds

 When photographing the night sky with a long exposure, exposures of 15 minutes or longer will show the rotation of the Earth.
 You’ll need a wide-angle lens and a sturdy tripod, of course.
 You’ll want to use a cable release to eliminate camera shake of any kind, as it will RUIN your photo.
 Focus the lens to infinity and set the camera to B "Bulb" shooting mode.
-Set your aperture to f/4 for optimal results, and depress the remote to open the shutter.
+Set your aperture between f/2.8 and f/4 for optimal results, and depress the remote to open the shutter.
 You should keep your ISO at 100 to keep the digital noise at a minimum, because the sky is so dark and less prone to producing digital noise when the exposure is above 15 seconds.
 To complete the photo after your desired elapsed time, depress the remote again, and release the shutter.